aandre6891/databases/recipes_directory/Single_Table_Design_Recipe_Template.md

-# Single Table Design Recipe Template
+# Recipes Table Design Recipe Template

 _Copy this recipe template to design and create a database table from a specification._